-In the FeatureManager design tree, a sketch that is shared by multiple features is identified by the Shared icon or by Shared icon for a selected contour.
+In the FeatureManager design tree, a sketch that is shared by multiple features is identified by the Shared $\stackrel{\text{log}}{\longmapsto}$ icon.

 Add additional sketches as required to create the features.
 For example, if one feature is an extrude and the other feature is a revolve use the same sketch for both features, but add a centerline to create the revolve.